Choosing the right shoes can be challenging!

 - Make sure to get a shoe with some form of fastening (laces, straps, velcro) – your feet will thank you!

 - If a shoe doesn’t feel right, it’s probably not right!
-That situation likely will not change.
+That feeling is unlikely to change.

-- A good shoe will usually have a nice firm heel counter to keep your foot stable.
+- A good shoe will usually be nice and firm around your heel to help keep your foot stable.

-- Choose uppers such as leather or natural, breathable fibres.
+- Choose natural materials such as leather or natural, breathable fibres for the upper part of the shoe.

 - If you have custom made orthoses, take them with you when you go shoe shopping.